MedAouadhi/Polybot/README.md

 ## Background
 The main driver for this project, was the simple idea, that I wanted to ssh to my workstation (installed in my home) from anywhere, **without paying for a static ip or a domain, and without using any 3rd party software**, I simply need the public ip address of my home network.

-Well the problem is that the ip address can change at any time, so I needed a software that is running locally to the network, which publishes the ip address whenever I ask it.
+Well the problem is that the ip address can change at any time, so I needed a software that is running locally in the network, which publishes the ip address whenever I ask it.

-Come social media (just telegram for now) bots!
-What is a better interface than a chat conversation in an app that I already use in my day to day life.
+Come social media bots! (just telegram for now).
+Because what is a better interface than a chat conversation in an app that I already use in my day to day life.
 With the bonus of adding more functionnality to the bot whenever suitable.

 I chose Rust as I am already on its learning journey, and I decided this is the perfect didactic exercise.
 I initially started this as a Telegram bot server, but then to further push my trait system understanding, I decided to abstract it more, to support multiple bots (in theory).